Essang Bassey

-Essang Bassey (born August 12, 1998) is an American football cornerback for the National Football League (NFL).
-He played college football at Wake Forest, and played high school football at Columbus High School in Columbus, Georgia.
+Essang Bassey (born August 12, 1998) is an American professional football cornerback.
+He played college football for the Wake Forest Demon Deacons.
+Bassey signed with the Denver Broncos as an undrafted free agent in 2020 and has also been a member of the Los Angeles Chargers, Detroit Lions, and Washington Commanders.

-High school career
+Early life

 Playing both offense and defense at Columbus High School in Georgia, Bassey split time between cornerback, wide receiver and running back.
 He also was an explosive kick returner, averaging 30 yards per return during his senior season.
 Bassey considered interest from Wofford, Tulane, Georgia Southern and Wake Forest until going to Winston-Salem for a camp and committing to Wake Forest three days later, citing the program's passion for the game and standards off the field.

 College career

 Bassey received playing time during his true freshman season in every game in a reserve capacity, accruing 17 tackles.

 As a sophomore, Bassey led the Wake Forest defense in snaps played and collected 66 tackles and three interceptions.
-He was also named an honorable mention on the All-ACC team after the season.
+He was also named an honorable mention on the All-Atlantic Coast Conference (ACC) team after the season.

 During his junior season, analysts noted his speed and technique as strong points of his game.
 Bassey was named second-team All-ACC.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

 Bassey signed with the Denver Broncos as an undrafted free agent on April 25, 2020.
 He chose the Broncos over the Cincinnati Bengals and Baltimore Ravens, who also tried to sign Bassey.
 In Week 12 against the New Orleans Saints, Bassey recorded his first career interception off a pass thrown by Taysom Hill during the 31–3 loss.
 He was placed on injured reserve on December 9, 2020.

-On September 1, 2021, Bassey was placed on the reserve/PUP list to start the season.
+On September 1, 2021, Bassey was placed on the reserve/physically unable to perform list to start the season.
 He was activated on November 13.
 He was waived on December 18.